Buddha Metta – Reflection on the Buddha’s Words on Loving Kindness

 Food and Accommodation

-The cost for food and accommodation for the weekend retreat is £180.
+The cost for food and accommodation for the weekend retreat is £180 the dhamma teaching is by donation see below).
 We would ask for a deposit of £80 to confirm your place.

 We will provide a simple breakfast of porridge after early morning practice, a vegetarian main meal at lunchtime and a light supper in the early evening.
 Refreshments will be available during the day.
 Accommodation is in single rooms.
 We will provide bedding, bed linen and towels.